 Trauma occurs when you experience something physically or emotionally painful and shocking.

-The term trauma is associated with huge life changing events, but anything that feels traumatic for you is just as valid as anyone else’s experiences.
-This page focuses on any traumatic, shocking or upsetting event in your life.
+We associate the term trauma with life-changing events.
+But anything that feels traumatic for you is just as valid as anyone else’s experiences.
+This article focuses on any traumatic, shocking or upsetting event in your life.

-Unfortunately, it can only be addressed after it happens, rather than prevented completely.
-It can happen to anyone but is it possible to learn to understand it, deal with the trauma and live a normal, happy life.
+We cannot completely prevent these events.
+But we can address them after they have happened.
+It can happen to anyone but is it possible to learn to understand it, deal with it and live a normal, happy life.

 - Irrational fears and phobias